Andrei Gromyko: Background and youth

 Gromyko was born to a poor "semi-peasant, semi-worker" Belarusian family in the Belarusian village of Staryye Gromyki, near Gomel, on 18 July 1909.
 Gromyko's father, Andrei Matveyevich, worked as a seasonal worker in a local factory.
 Andrei Matveyevich was not a very educated man, having only attended four years of school, but knew how to read and write.
 He had fought in the Russo-Japanese War of 1904–1905.
 Gromyko's mother, Olga Yevgenyevna, came from a poor peasant family in the neighbouring city of Zhelezniki.
 She attended school only for a short period of time as, when her father died, she left to help her mother with the harvest.

 Gromyko grew up near the district town of Vetka where most of the inhabitants were devoted Old Believers in the Russian Orthodox Church.
 Gromyko's own village was also predominantly religious, but Gromyko started doubting the supernatural at a very early age.
 His first dialog on the subject was with his grandmother Marfa, who answered his inquiry about God with "Wait until you get older.
 Then you will understand all this much better".
 According to Gromyko, "Other adults said basically the same thing" when talking about religion.
-Gromyko's neighbour at the time, Mikhail Sjeljutov, was a freethinker and introduced Gromyko to new non-religious ideas and told Gromyko that scientists were beginning to doubt the existence of God.
+Gromyko's neighbor at the time, Mikhail Sjeljutov, was a freethinker and introduced Gromyko to new non-religious ideas and told Gromyko that scientists were beginning to doubt the existence of God.
 From the age of nine, after the Bolshevik revolution, Gromyko started reading atheist propaganda in flyers and pamphlets.
-At the age of thirteen Gromyko became a member of the Komsomol and held anti-religious speeches in the village with his friends as well as promoting Communist values.
+At the age of thirteen (13), Gromyko became a member of the Komsomol and held anti-religious speeches in the village with his friends as well as promoting Communist values.

 The news that Germany had attacked the Russian Empire in August 1914 came without warning to the local population.
 This was the first time, as Gromyko notes, that he felt "love for his country".
 His father, Andrei Matveyevich, was again conscripted into the Imperial Russian Army and served for three years on the southwestern front, under the leadership of General Aleksei Brusilov.
 Andrei Matveyevich returned home on the eve of the 1917 October Revolution in Russia.

 Gromyko was elected First Secretary of the local Komsomol chapter at the beginning of 1923.
 Following Vladimir Lenin's death in 1924, the villagers asked Gromyko what would happen in the leader's absence.
 Gromyko remembered a communist slogan from the heyday of the October Revolution: "The revolution was carried through by Lenin and his helpers."
-He then told the villagers that Lenin was dead but "his aides, the Party, still lived on."
+He then told the villagers that Lenin was dead, but "his aides, the Party, still lived on."